Get started with MUApply here

 School goes beyond academics to strengthening social skills and fostering each student’s socioemotional development.
 School counselors help establish this foundation, often with the goal of reducing bullying, instilling resilience, encouraging diversity and advocating for all students.
 Districts increasingly realize the importance of supporting student mental health and creating an inclusive atmosphere for all, and this pattern has since fueled demand for more school counselors — in Missouri and beyond.

 Ready to make a difference in the lives of current and future students?
-Prepare for licensure while growing your understanding of socioemotional development in children and adolescents with an online master of education with an emphasis in school counseling from the University of Missouri-Columbia (Mizzou).
+Prepare for licensure while growing your understanding of socioemotional development in children and adolescents with an online master of education with an emphasis in school counseling from the University of Missouri (Mizzou).
 With the option to pursue licensure at elementary, secondary or all levels, this program blending online learning with two practicum assignments stands upon Mizzou’s decades-long legacy and diversity-centered mission while accommodating working professionals and individuals in rural areas looking to uplift their communities.

 Graduates will be license-eligible as school counselors in the state of Missouri at both the elementary and secondary levels.
 Most states honor reciprocity from Missouri’s school counseling certification; check your state’s requirements.